Sean Lee

 Eight iterations before committing to hi-fi.

-From the survey data, I mapped user needs to dashboard requirements, gathered reporting patterns from native platforms and competitors, and rapidly produced lo-fi prototypes.
-8 iterations with cross-functional input from the Ads squad and data team before reaching consensus on the right structure.
+From the survey data, I mapped user needs to dashboard requirements and pressure-tested them against reporting patterns from native platforms and direct competitors.
+Eight low-fi rounds with the Ads squad and data team before any pixel went hi-fi.

 8 iterations of lo-fi designs